-- HEA 622 Program Development in Higher Education 3 credit hrs.
-A study of the background and development aims, and problems of the curriculum in junior colleges and universities. - HEA 623 Planning, Management, and Evaluation in Higher Education 3 credit hrs.
-The study of the basic principles, concepts, and models in the establishment of goals assessing and analyzing needs; identifying resources and analyzing alternative strategies and selecting strategies; securing and allocating resources and formulating the program implementation plan; operating and evaluating programs in junior colleges, colleges, and universities. - HEA 624 American Education 3 credit hrs.
-Overview and historical development of higher education in America; social context, unique characteristics, present status, scope, diversity, and current issues and trends in American higher education. - HEA 625 Community College 3 credit hrs.
-Philosophy, history, organization, establishment and control, students, and curriculum of the two-year college; its teaching and learning environment, role in the community and career orientation. - HEA 626 Finance of Higher Education 3 credit hrs.
-Financial aspects of the operation of junior colleges, colleges, and universities. - HEA 635 The Community College Curriculum 3 credit hrs.
-Trends, problems, and issues in the development of the Community Junior College Curriculum, including vocational-technical education, continuing education, and community services, are studied.

-HEA 680 Educational Supervision for the Practitioner - 3 credit hrs.
+- COURSE DESCRIPTIONS, AAMU Graduate Catalog, 2016-2017 Youth Programs - 3 credit hrs.
+Concerned with the developmental characteristics and needs of children during the HDF 521 middle childhood and teenage years.
+Emphasis will be placed on the development of appropriate activities for both inschool and out-of-school groups.
+HDF 524 Adults and their Relationships - 3 credit hrs.
+Analysis of the stages of adulthood and relationships during those years.
+HDF 526 Multi-Sensory Approaches to Learning - 3 credit hrs.
+The development of the sensory avenues and concomitant processes in infancy and childhood, including concept information.
+HDF 530 Special Problems in Child Development - 3 credit hrs.
+An investigation of problems related to family and individual child development.
+HDF 544 Support Systems for the Elderly - 3 credit hrs.
+A study of ways to involve family and community organizations in meeting the needs of the elderly.
+HDF 604 Readings in the Profession - 3 credit hrs.
+This course provides a study of all facets of child growth, development and learning.
+Strategies of Parent Involvement - 3 credit hrs.
+Covers the importance and utilization of parents in programs that serve HDF 610 children and adolescents.
+Students will evaluate some of the practices that are currently in use.
+Higher Education Program Development in Higher Education - 3 credit hrs.
+A study of the background and development aims, and HEA 622 problems of the curriculum in junior colleges and universities.
+HEA 623 Planning, Management, and Evaluation in Higher Education - 3 credit hrs.
+The study of the basic principles, concepts, and models in the establishment of goals assessing and analyzing needs; identifying resources and analyzing alternative strategies and selecting strategies; securing and allocating resources and formulating the program implementation plan; operating and evaluating programs in junior colleges, colleges, and universities.
+American Education - 3 credit hrs.
+Overview and historical development of higher education in America; social context, HEA 624 unique characteristics, present status, scope, diversity, and current issues and trends in American higher education.
+HEA 625 Community College - 3 credit hrs.
+Philosophy, history, organization, establishment and control, students, and curriculum of the two-year college; its teaching and learning environment, role in the community and career orientation.
+Finance of Higher Education - 3 credit hrs.
+Financial aspects of the operation of junior colleges, colleges, and HEA 626 universities.
+HEA 635 The Community College Curriculum - 3 credit hrs.
+Trends, problems, and issues in the development of the Community studied. - Junior College Curriculum, including vocational-technical education, continuing education, and community services, are - HEA 680 Educational Supervision for the Practitioner - 3 credit hrs.
 This course is designed to provide specific, practical assistance to on-the-job supervisors in the successful realization of their profession of instruction.
 The course deals with task areas and a collection of accepted patterns for supervision, definite procedures, techniques, and devices.